amiralimi/dsd_hws/README.md

 - 7: circular left shift

 ### HW5
 A 32-bit ALU using bit slice 1-bit ALUs.
-More info in the pdf in the folder [here](hw5/info.pdf).
+More info [here](hw5/info.pdf).

 ### HW6
-	A data-path for a simple cpu is implemented. info about instructions are in the pdf in the folder.
+data-path for a simple cpu is implemented. info about instructions are [here](hw6/info.pdf).

 ### HW7
-	A full uart with t0 standard.
-More info in the pdf in the folder.
+full uart with t0 standard.
+More info [here](hw7/info.pdf).